apigee/iloveapis2015-hmac-httpsignature/hmac/apiproxy/README.md

 ### Generating HMAC on compound Strings

-This proxy also has an endpoint that will compute an HMAC on various headers and other values in the message.
-Invoke it like this:
+This proxy also has an endpoint that will compute an HMAC on the concatenation of various headers and other values in the message.
+Invoke it from curl like this:

 ```
 curl -i -X POST -d '' \
    -H "Date:`date -u +'%a, %d %b %Y %H:%M:%S GMT'`" \
    "http://myorg-myenv.apigee.net/hmac/headers?alg=sha-256&key=secret123"
 ```

-The incantation around the Date header just create an RFC-1123 compliant date value.
-The result of this call looks like this:
+The incantation around the Date header just creates a date string that looks like "Wed, 07 Oct 2015 21:10:19 GMT", which is compliant with RFC-1123, and which is the format that browsers and other web clients use to send Date headers to servers.
+The result of this call looks like
+this:

 ```
 key: secret123